zihengjackchen/zihengjackchen.com/content/projects/openflights.md

 * [Presentation Video](https://youtu.be/r_ltZNUqKkw)
 * [Presentation Slides](https://github-dev.cs.illinois.edu/cs225-sp21/rmday2-yuen9-zihengc2-haoyu9/blob/master/CS%20225%20Final%20Project%20Presentation.pdf)

-#### Contributions
-- Led a team in a final project using OpenFlights data to construct a graph of airports and routes
-- Implemented key algorithms, including Djikstra's, Landmark Path, and Page Rank, for efficient analysis of airport connectivity and importance
-- Developed a modular codebase with distinct files for Airport, Flight, airport_graph, BFS, Djikstras, Landmark, PageRank, and main, ensuring a clear and organized structure
-- Enabled user-friendly program execution with detailed instructions, dataset selection, and interactive operations, enhancing accessibility
-- Conducted comprehensive testing covering airport construction, graph building, PageRank, BFS traversal, Djikstra's algorithm, and Landmark Path algorithm

 #### Project Overview
 ##### Introduction
-In our final project, we utilized data from [OpenFlights](https://openflights.org/data.html) to create a graph representation of airports and their routes.
+We utilized data from [OpenFlights](https://openflights.org/data.html) to create a graph representation of airports and their routes.
 Our project incorporates three key algorithms: Djikstra's algorithm for finding the shortest path between two airports, a Landmark Path algorithm for determining the shortest path between two airports with landmarks in between, and a Page Rank algorithm to identify important airports.

 ##### Code and Data Overview
 The project codebase comprises several files, each serving a specific purpose: